 It’s the most wonderful time of the year again!
-The time for family gatherings (but not this year), holiday feasts (maybe), and, according to my TV, buying brand new his-and-hers SUVs (not ever).
+The time for family gatherings, holiday feasts, and, according to my TV, buying brand new his-and-hers SUVs (really??).

-I’m not being sarcastic, I do enjoy the holiday season, but there’s no question that it’s stressful.
-The whirlwind of holiday excitement, decorating the homestead, dredging up the same old family fights, last-minute shopping, and love-hating the winter weather can be a lot, even under the best of circumstances.
+I do love the winter holiday season, but there’s no question that it can be stressful.
+The whirlwind of decorating the homestead, last-minute shopping, kids out of school, meal planning, dredging up the same old family fights, and love-hating the winter weather can be a lot, even under the best of circumstances.
 For all the people who relish this time of year, there are others who dread it.

 By setting some basic ground rules for yourself, you can manage a great deal of holiday stress: